 It was typical in medical education that the wards and clinics necessary for the training of student doctors would often operate at a financial loss.
 As the costs of operating these clinics increased, the losses became significant.
 Under the old contract with Barnes Hospital, most of these losses were borne by the hospital.

 However, part-time faculty were private practitioners and not paid by the school.
-The hospital garnered more of their revenue.
-Since they did not earn a salary from the school they had more incentive to see private paying patients.
+Since they did not earn a salary from the school they had more incentive to see private paying patients and the hospital garnered more of their revenue.

 In order to maximize revenue for the hospital, Queeny proposed that a significant percentage of offices in the new tower would be held by the part-time faculty.
 The tower would also cater to a wealthier clientele of paying patients many with private or employer-subsidized health insurance.
 Many of the full-time faculty saw this as a crass grab for money and a repudiation of their commitment to their full-time positions.